selenil/lissome/README.md

 ## SSR

 Thanks to the ability of Gleam to compile to both Erlang and JavaScript, we can do server-side rendering of Lustre without having to install Node.js.
 We only need to make sure we compile the Gleam project to Erlang too.
-For that, install Lustre in your Elixir project and add the `:gleam` compiler to your list of compilers:
+For that, add the `:gleam` compiler to your list of compilers:

 ```elixir
 # mix.exs